 - At the beginning of any portion of the curriculum that an academic assessment of a medical student may occur, faculty will review their assigned students.
 If a conflict of interest exists, faculty will notify the curricular leader that a conflict of interest exists.
 Reassignment will occur to avoid the conflict.

 - Individuals assessing College of Medicine – Phoenix students must acknowledge whether a conflict of interest with the student being assessed exists or does not exist on the assessment form.
 If a conflict of interest exists, the assessment will not be used for the student.
-The Office of Student Affairs will alert either the Associate Dean, Curricular Affairs and Program Evaluation (for years 1 and 2 curricular units) or the Associate Dean, Clinical Curriculum (for years 3 and 4 curricular units), who will ensure the student is paired with appropriate faculty for all curricular units.
+The Office of Student Affairs will alert either the Associate Dean, Curricular Affairs and Program Evaluation (for years 1 and 2 curricular units) or the Associate Dean, Clinical and Competency Based (for years 3 and 4 curricular units), who will ensure the student is paired with appropriate faculty for all curricular units.

 - If at any time an individual assessing a student identifies a conflict of interest that was undiscovered through other processes, the individual shall contact the Associate Dean, Student Affairs informing them of the conflict of interest.
-The Associate Dean, Student Affairs will inform the Associate Dean, Curricular Affairs and Program Evaluation (for years 1 and 2 curricular units) or the Associate Dean, Clinical Curriculum (for years 3 and 4 curricular units) so that arrangements can be made to pair the student with an alternate faculty member (e.g. case-based instruction facilitator, Doctoring mentor, clerkship faculty member).
+The Associate Dean, Student Affairs will inform the Associate Dean, Curricular Affairs and Program Evaluation (for years 1 and 2 curricular units) or the Associate Dean, Clinical and Competency Based Education (for years 3 and 4 curricular units) so that arrangements can be made to pair the student with an alternate faculty member (e.g. case-based instruction facilitator, Doctoring mentor, clerkship faculty member).

 *Any component of the curriculum where a grade is earned.